New York Personal Injury Guide

 There is a lot on the line when you or a loved one suffer personal injuries due to the fault of another.
 Both your physical health and your financial well-being are at stake.
 All the while, the big insurance companies lurk, pulling out all of the punches and stops to keep you from getting the financial compensation you deserve.

 We are knowledgeable Rochester personal injury attorneys with decades of experience and an impressive track record of leveling the playing field for injured parties through ruthless and aggressive representation.
 When you meet with us, you will find a dedicated office of attorneys and staff that not only truly care about your well-being, but who are willing to fight for you every step of the way as well.
 Best of all, we work on a contingency fee basis, which means we only get paid when we win your case.
 There are absolutely no costs or out-of-pocket expenses to you.
-Call for a free consultation so that we can get started working for you right away.
+Call for a legal consultation so that we can get started working for you right away.